barichd/brailleorch/borframework.md

 Use repeats across system (checkbox, default checked)
 In keyboard and vocal scores, this should be checked.
 In ensemble scores, some countries use full-measure repetition sign when the first measure of the next braille system is the same as the previous measure in previous braille system; while other countries write the measure out verbatimly.

+Supress phrasing slurs for vocal part (checkbox)
+When checked, the software will transcribe the part with lyrics using only common slur (dots 1-4).

+Slur options (combo box)
+Standard
+Common only
+Common only except keyboard
+Phrasing only except vocal parts
+The Standard option is a hybrid mode, and will use phrasing slurs when the phrase is too long.
+See corresponding discussion in [section 5.3](#5-3) for details.
+Keyboard music is preferred to use a hybrid method, so I provide an option to opt it out and use common slurs in all other one-staff parts.

+Phrasing slur length (note amount)
+An edit spinbox, default is 6, i.e., the software will apply phrasing slur to a phrase more than 5 notes.

 Add extra accidentals (combo box)
 None
 Voice only (default)